Abbott Northwestern Hospital

 U.S. Department of Labor – Office of Disability Employment Policy

 The Office of Disability Employment Policy (ODEP) provides national leadership by developing and influencing disability employment-related policies and practices affecting an increase in the employment of people with disabilities.

 United Cerebral Palsy

 United Cerebral Palsy (UCP) is the leading source of information on cerebral palsy and is a pivotal advocate for the rights of persons with any disability.
 As one of the largest health charities in America, the UCP mission is to advance the independence, productivity and full citizenship of people with disabilities through an affiliate network.

 United Spinal Association was founded in 1946 by veterans with spinal cord injuries to help enable members, as well as others with disabilities, to lead full and productive lives.

 Universal Design and Home Accessibility

 Dedicated to making environments and products more usable, safer and healthier in response to the needs of an increasingly diverse population.

 The Minnesota Department of Veterans Affairs (MDVA) offers the LinkVet call center provided by trained staff.
 During business hours, MDVA staff will provide information on veterans’ benefits, healthcare, education, and reintegration.
 The line will roll to Crisis Connection counselors for 24-hour, seven days a week coverage (including holidays) for immediate crisis intervention and psychological counseling.
-For more information call 1-888-546-5838 or visit.
+For more information call 1-888-546-5838.